BUTR/Bannerlord.UIExtenderEx/README.md

-Library for Mount & Blade: Bannerlord that enables multiple mods to alter standard game interface.
+A library that enables multiple mods to alter standard game interface.

-For internal usage only for now.

 ### Quickstart
 You mark your _prefab extensions_ based on one of the `IPrefabPatch` descendants and marking it with `PrefabExtension` attribute, therefore enabling you to make additions to the specified Movie's XML data.